 Additionally, applicants must not have been convicted of a felony under the laws of the United States or in the Commonwealth of Virginia, or the laws of any other state, unless their rights are restored.

-You will need a seal once you are commissioned.
 You can choose from either an inked stamp or embosser.
 The law requires that the seal be sharp, legible, permanent and photographically reproducible.
 The seal must include the following information:

 • Your name as it appears on your commission